Palio di Asti: The Savoys

 When Emanuele Filiberto assumed the regency of the city on May 20, 1545, he confirmed and documented the ancient customs of the festival, promising that he and his successors would supply the palii in perpetuity.

 His code stated that the following could enter horses in the race: "all the city of Asti, all the churches of Asti, including those of the trade associations, the college, the university, the company and the citizenry, all in the name of the said churches and chapels, everything that conforms with the ancient styles, customs and privileges of that city."

 In the 18th century the palii were combined to make a banner, usually blue, decorated with coats of arms of Savoy, the comune, the governor and the podestà (chief magistrate).
 The image of San Secondo riding a horse made its appearance on the palio banner dedicated to the church: at the end of the nineteenth century, it was also present on the palio banner given to the winner.

 The race originally took place on March 30 each year, at the Feast of San Secondo.
 From the 15th century both the day of the Palio and the Feast of San Secondo were moved to the Thursday after the Domenica in Albis - i.e. the second Thursday after Easter.
 In the early years of the 19th century the race was held three days later, on the second Sunday after Easter.

 In 1818 the celebration of San Secondo was moved again, to the first Tuesday of May, so the race was moved to that date.

 In 1861, new "Regulations for the horse race around the new Market Square" were published.
 The market square referred to is the Campo del Palio (Palio Field), a very large square that is today a car park and the site of Asti's weekly market.
 This new venue represented a radical change: from the late 14th century, the Palio had run along a straight course.

 In 1863, the event became a secular horse race, losing its traditional religious significance.

+Palios like Asti’s inspired similar celebrations in other parts of Italy, including the Palio di Castellanza, which also honors historical and religious traditions.
+Though unique to each town, these events reflect a broader Italian practice of using historical reenactments and competitions to preserve local heritage.